maddingo/docker-maven/README.md

 docker-maven
 ========
-Based on Ubuntu, not debian, like the maven images.
+Based on openjdk:jdk-8 image
-This has also a version for maven 3.2.5.
+This has also a version for maven 3.5.2
-Intended for use in Bitbucket pipelines.